Jobs That Pay Off in More Ways Than One

 The hospital community employs more than 270,000 people with a total annual payroll of nearly $15 billion.
 On average, these jobs pay more than $54,000 a year, well above Pennsylvania’s annual mean wage of $45,750.

 Hospitals’ significant purchasing power (about $48 billion annually) generates another 319,000 jobs.
 All told, hospitals provide employment for more than 590,000 people, or about one of every ten jobs in the commonwealth.
-These facts and more are detailed in our most recent economic analysis.

 This strong, steady contribution to Pennsylvania’s job market is all the more important given recent employment trends.

 According to a Penn State University study, Pennsylvania’s middle-wage jobs lost ground during the last three last economic cycles, including the upturn after the Great Recession.
 Pay raises faltered too, increasing more slowly than those for higher-wage jobs.